 The daily georeferenced images are provided in GeoTIFF format.
 There are two different types of files.
 One version contains all surface type classifications for sea ice, land, coastline, lake, ocean, and missing; the other version is a binary sea ice/not sea ice file.
 The binary sea ice/not sea ice GeoTIFF image files are provided to aid users who may want to layer ice in other applications.
 See Table 2 for byte values and RGB color values of the classifications.
-For the previous four weeks, there is a daily file for each of the 17 regions: Northern Hemisphere-wide plus 16 regional files.
+There is a daily file for each of the 17 regions: Northern Hemisphere-wide plus 16 regional files.
 See Table 1 for a list of regions, their size, and their byte values.
 The size of the files ranges from 128 KB to 37 MB depending on the region for the 4 km files and ranges from 1.6 MB to 577 MB for the 1 km files.
 The files are updated daily if data are available.
 For specific lat/lon vertices of the 16 regions, see the file MASIE_regions_polygon_vertices.xls.